Communities Based on Common Interests

-There are seven co-ed Living Learning Centres designed to encourage interaction by bringing together students with common interests.
+There are seven co-ed Living Learning Communities are designed to encourage interaction by bringing together students with common interests.
 This is a place to live and to learn, a place where the whole world is your classroom.
-Groups of 25 to 50 students live in each centre, where they share experiences, have fun, and learn together.
+Groups of 25 to 50 students live in each community, where they share experiences, have fun, and learn together.
 All of them are vibrant and unique places to live.

 The cornerstone of the Living Learning Community experience is social and educational programming and involvement.
 Through programming, residents learn about so much more than just their classroom curriculum.
-Each house has a Program Facilitator (PF), who plans events around the theme of the Centre, helping to create a strong and exciting community.
+Each house has a Program Facilitator (PF), who plans events around the theme of the community, helping to create a strong and exciting community.

 Students don't have to be registered in a related academic program to apply for a Living Learning Community, all you need is to have enthusiasm for the theme of the house and a commitment to participate in house events.
 In the end, it's the students who make each Community a success.
 Whether you choose to formulate new ideas, expand your creative interests, surround yourself with Francophone culture, immerse yourself in an exciting international setting, or build a lifestyle that is dedicated to the environment, you'll find what you're looking for!

-Maids Hall is a small traditional red brick building built in 1914 and is home to one of the Living Learning Centres on campus—Arts House.
+Maids Hall is a small traditional red brick building built in 1914 and is home to one of the Living Learning Communities on campus—Arts House.
 Most of the 50 students living in Arts House share double rooms.
 They form an eclectic residence community of students interested or involved in all forms of artistic expression.
 Everyone is welcome—scientist, actor, musician, economist or artist—as long as you're willing to get involved!
 Spontaneous, creative and energetic are words often used to describe the groups of students living here, whose goals are creative expression and self-discovery.
 Most of the 50 students share double rooms and everyone uses the study room, piano room, fireplace lounge, two kitchens, and craft room.